Kitsui-mizukawa/file-renamer-html/README.md

-# File Renamer - Sequential File Naming Tool
+# File Renamer - Sequential File Naming Tool (AI TEST)

-A web-based file renaming application that allows you to select a folder and rename all files sequentially based on either file size or creation date.
+AI TESA web-based file renaming application that allows you to select a folder and rename all files sequentially based on either file size or creation date.
 Built with modern web technologies and runs entirely in your browser.

 ## Features